-Tab Materiality Definition Likely Action 1.
-Material The probability of a risk event leading to a significant or high impact is material.
-Established controls and risk assessments are performed on a regular basis.
-Mitigating actions shall be taken.
-Adequate level of capital shall be allocated for the risk type where necessary 2.
-Immaterial The probability of a risk event leading to a significant impact is low.
-Established controls and risk assessments are performed on a regular basis.
+Materiality Definiti n Likely Action 1.
+Material risk ever significa Established controls and risk assessments a regular basis. leading to a cor high material.
+Adequate level of capital shall be allocated for where necessary · ability of a Established controls and risk assessments a leading to a regular basis. re performed on a significant impact is low.
 Mitigating actions are taken, where necessary.
 No capital is allocated for the risk type.
-3. Not Applicable Risk is not applicable at all.
+3. Not Applicab Risk is not applicable at all.
 No action taken.